Jamaican curry shrimp recipe - seafood lovers will go crazy for this delicious, flavoursome Island shrimp dish that's so easy to make from scratch.

 Jamaican curry shrimp with coconut milk

-I use a very very small onion to make this recipe always, if I don’t have a small onion then I simply use half of a medium sized onion but never a whole large one because that would be too much.
+I always use a small onion to make this recipe, if I don't have a small onion then I simply use half of a medium sized onion but never a whole large one because that would be too much.

 Cooked vs raw shrimp - I'm always partial to using raw large shrimp because they are less likely to overcook.
 If you are new to cooking seafood, I would recommend using raw shrimp.
 They require a slightly longer cooking time than cooked shrimp and are less inclined to over cook.

 On the other hand, cooked shrimp only needs to be heated through prior to serving so timing is very crucial to avoid overcooking and compromising the texture.